-If you are interested in ownership, there are a few important considerations to keep in mind.
-Ask yourself these key questions to help determine whether or not ownership is right for you and decide how to continue in the world of pharmacy.
+If you are interested in ownership, keep a few considerations to keep in mind.
+Ask yourself these key questions to determine whether or not ownership is right for you and decide how to continue in the world of pharmacy.

-And, for those who decide to continue on the path to ownership, consult our comprehensive How to Open a Pharmacy page.
-The page breaks down ownership into three simple stages — including planning and preparing, building the foundation of your business, and getting your pharmacy up and running — to help make the process simple and easy to understand.
+And, for those who decide to continue on the path to ownership, consult our How to Open a Pharmacy page.
+The page breaks down ownership into three simple stages — including planning and preparing, building the foundation of your business, and getting your pharmacy up and running — to help make the process easy.

 1. Do I have the experience needed to start a pharmacy?